A Gleason solution model for row contractions

 \end{lemma}

 The next example below shows that not every CNC row contraction is CCNC: \begin{eg}{ (The Arveson $d$-shift and the left free shift)} The Arveson $d$-shift, $S$, on the Drury-Arveson space, $H^2 _d$, is a commutative row partial isometry.
 In particular $D_{S^*} = k_0 k_0 ^*$ is a projection so that and $S$ is CCNC.
-Observe that $S$ is an extremal contractive Gleason solution for the deBranges-Rovnyak space $\scr{H} (b) = H^2 _d$ with $b \equiv 0 \in \scr{S} _d = \scr{S} _d (\C )$.
+Observe that $S$ is an extremal Gleason solution for the de Branges-Rovnyak space $\scr{H} (b) = H^2 _d$ with $b \equiv 0 \in \scr{S} _d = \scr{S} _d (\C )$.